 The UMU ATP will operate on a "three strikes and you're out" policy for the enforcement of the policy on professional conduct.
 If not initiated by the ATP PD, the supervising Preceptor will contact the ATP PD in the event disciplinary action is warranted.
-Appendix F and Appendix G will be completed and placed in the student's file.
+Appendix E and Appendix F will be completed and placed in the student's file.

-1st Offense - will result in a verbal and written warning that will be placed in the student's ATP file.

-2nd Offense - will result in a second verbal and written warning that will be placed in the student's ATP file, along with a meeting with the Preceptor, PD, and student.

-3rd Offense - will result in expulsion letter from the ATP PD.
+- 1st Offense will result in a verbal and written warning that will be placed in the ATSs file. - 2nd Offense will result in a second verbal and written warning that will be placed in the ATSs file, along with a meeting with the preceptor, PD, and ATS. - 3rd Offense will result in expulsion letter from the ATP PD.
 An offense warranting disciplinary action may be defined, but is not limited to the examples below: